FIA European Rally Trophy

 The FIA European Rally Trophy, ERT is a European rally competition.

-The ERT is made up of competitors from seven regions, which are the Alpine Rally Trophy, the Balkan Rally Trophy, the Baltic Rally Trophy, the Benelux Rally Trophy, the Celtic Rally Trophy, the Central Rally Trophy and the Iberian Rally Trophy.
-The top five competitors in each class from the seven regions are eligible to enter the European Rally Trophy final.
+The ERT was made up of competitors from seven regions, which were the Alpine Rally Trophy, the Balkan Rally Trophy, the Baltic Rally Trophy, the Benelux Rally Trophy, the Celtic Rally Trophy, the Central Rally Trophy and the Iberian Rally Trophy.
+The top five competitors in each class from the seven regions were eligible to enter the European Rally Trophy final.

+For 2023 season ERT was restructured to a combined schedule.

 History

-The ERT evolved from European Rally Cup, which ran in 2012-2013.
+The ERT evolved from European Rally Cup, which ran in 2012–2013.
 In 2012 European Rally Cup ran in 3 regions: South, East and Central.
 For the 2013 edition European Rally Cup ran as a single tournament made up of 17 rounds.

 2014

 The first competition of ERT was won by the Bulgarian Krum Donchev, he had won both his home events and defeated Oleksandr Saliuk, Jr. who was only present at three events.
 The competition format was single championship made up of 13 rounds.